Skip to content

 Install upctl

-upctl can be installed from a pre-built package in the repositorys GitHub releases using a package manager or from sources with go install:
+upctl can be installed from a pre-built package in the repositories GitHub releases using a package manager or from sources with go install:

 Download pre-built package from GitHub releases and install it with your package manager.